 Welcome to the PEP project page.
 This project is about privacy friendly exchange of medical data for specific medical research purposes.
 The PEP methodology combines advanced encryption with distributed pseudonymisation, and distribution of trusted data with fine-grained access management.
 The first pilot project is a research data repository for a large scale Parkinson's Disease research project.

 The collection and analysis of medical data on a big data scale is becoming an essential approach to understand complicated diseases.
 In order to gain new insights it is important that international researchers can cooperate: they will have to access each other's data and contribute to the data sets.
 In many cases, such medical research involves privacy sensitive data about patients.
 Patients should be able to count on preservation of their privacy and on secure storage of their data.
 All this should comply with European privacy regulations, which are the most stringent in the world.

 The PEP project builds on the Polymorphic Encryption and Pseudonymisation technique developed by Bart Jacobs and Eric Verheul.
 This technique stores pseudonymised data in encrypted form.
 Researchers working on the data can only decrypt the parts of the data for which they have access rights.

-The first case study performed with the PEP technique is Parkinson op Maat, a large scale Parkison's Disease research project by the medical centre from Radboud University, together with Verily (see their blog).
+The first case study performed with the PEP technique is Personalized Parkinson Project, a large scale Parkison's Disease research project by the medical centre from Radboud University, together with Verily (see their blog).
 This case study involves monitoring 650 patients over a period of two years, using amongst others wearable devices.
-The data collected this way will be shared, in pseudonymised form, with top research institutes over the world.
+The data collected this way will be shared, in pseudonymised form, with top research institutes world wide.